-CO1: Ability to understand the services provided by the OS and also to understand the Structure of the file system.
+CO1: Ability to understand the services provided by the OS and also to understand the history of the OS.

 CO2: Ability to understand about process and how the processes are Communicated and scheduled.

 CO3: Ability to understand the different techniques of memory management.